VPolyzou/Dockerized-Flask-Deploy/README.md

-# CI/CD Pipeline for a Dockerized Flask App
+# CI/CD & Configuration Management for a Dockerized Flask App

 This project demonstrates a simple CI/CD pipeline using Jenkins to build and deploy a Dockerized Flask application.